Beegie01/2019-UK-Road-Accidents-Analysis/README.md

 #### Influence of the Premier League season on road accidents<br>
 [This](https://user-images.githubusercontent.com/76821049/173863502-57f1e2fd-b51a-403a-b949-2c323efd22dd.png) indicates that road accidents during league season was highest on Tuesday, Friday, and Saturday afternoons.
 While accidents during league offseason was highest on Monday, Thursday, and Friday afternoons.<br>

+### v.
+RECOMMENDATIONS
+1. More campaigns should be taken to venues like football stadiums and sports centers in the top ten districts to educate young males about dangers of over-speeding, drunk driving, and driving at sunrise and sunset hours.
+2. Always enforce a strict adherence to the speed limit, penalize defaulters and test the alcohol/drug level of suspected drivers before allowing them back on the road especially on Friday, Saturday and Sunday nights.
+3. Increase the speed bumps and add minor road demarcations (where possible) to the busiest nonrestricted single carriageways in places like Birmingham, Kent, and Cornwall.
+4. Ensure that all streetlights along public roads are in good conditions to aid night visibility and increase traffic controls (human/facility) on single carriageways